 Deep fried chicken coated with a sweet spicy sauce is something I have always liked to eat since my varsity student days.
 While I can't remember great food served in the Science Canteen then, my favourite stall by far would be the Malay/Muslim one.
 I know the deep fried chicken they used was from the previous day and they merely coated it with a sambal or sweet sauce.
 Not that I cared for the flavours were great.

 I am glad for the opportunity to cook it at a recent Alpha Course evening.
 Some have asked for the recipe and so, here goes.
 I will list out the recipe and then, further notes to help you understand what is going on behind this wonderful Indonesian way of cooking meat.

-I did not follow any recipe, and so, I can only tell you what I did.
 We had to cook for 80 pax and so, this "recipe" is just a rough guide at best as I pare it down to a family portion.

 1 chicken - cut into medium size pieces.

 3 stalks of lemon grass, smashed

 5 pieces of garlic (or 3t of garlic powder), blended or pounded